 - CAP de Cuisine at the SENA, Bogota, Colombia; Grande Diplome, Le Cordon Bleu, Paris

 “I had to prove I could do it,” recalls Weimar Gomez of his return to Paris at age 30, where he landed as commis chef at the three Michelin Star Restaurant Guy Savoy.
 Months later he was promoted to chef de partie.
 And a little over a year after that, he was scooped up into the same position by Four Seasons Hotel George V Paris.
 It was great job with burgeoning responsibilities that ended with his becoming executive sous chef and bras droit to Executive Chef Eric Briffard.
 “I worked all over the kitchen.
 By the end I was chef of Le Galerie, Le Bar and room service.”

 But it couldn’t last.
 “If I’d stayed in Paris, I wouldn’t have had the opportunity to grow as I desired.
 You have to keep growing in this business.
 So here I am proving I can do it all over again in Pudong.”
 Indeed.
-As Executive Chef at Four Seasons Hotel Pudong, Shanghai, Gomez crafts menus and sets the scenes at the sushi restaurant and whiskey bar, Camelia, and the exceptionally elegant and exclusive Chinese restaurant, Shàng-xí, with just 22 seats but five extraordinary private dining rooms to go around.
+As Executive Chef at Four Seasons Hotel Pudong, Shanghai, Gomez crafts menus and sets the scenes at the Italian restaurant Camelia, and the exceptionally elegant and exclusive Chinese restaurant, Shàng-xí, with just 22 seats but five extraordinary private dining rooms to go around.